uriyyo/fastapi-pagination/docs/tutorials_advanced/customization.md

 {!../docs_src/tutorials_advanced/customization.py [ln:16-19]!}
 ```

-1. Now when you will paginate using `PageNoToal` class, it will not include total count of items.
+1. Now when you will paginate using `PageNoTotal` class, it will not include total count of items.

 ### Change params default values